jl908069/gum_sum_salience/README.md

 ```
 #### `main.py`
   - Setup argument parsing for the script
-  - Loading documents (xlsx, tsv, xml), generating summaries, parsing summaries, aligning mentions, and serializing results
+  - Loading documents (tsv, xml), generating summaries, parsing summaries, aligning mentions, and serializing results

 #### `get_summary.py`
   - Define a function get_summary(doc_text, n=4) that interacts with the Huggingface API to generate n summaries

 #### `parse.py`
-  - Define a function parse(summary_text) that returns a list of noun phrase (NP) strings corresponding to all nominal mention strings (excluding pronouns)
+  - Define a function parse(summary_text) that returns a list of noun phrase (NP) strings corresponding to all nominal mention strings (excluding pronouns) using `spacy`

 #### `align.py`
   - Define a function align(doc_mentions, summary_text, mention_text) that aligns mentions from the summary with those in the document
-  - Use one of three components (LLM, string_match, coref_system) to perform the alignment
+  - Use one of three components (LLM, LLM_hf, string_match, coref_system) to perform the alignment

 #### `serialize.py`
   - Define a function serialize(tsv, xml, alignments) that takes the alignments and produces: